-What are the student's motives and goals?
-What motivated the student to make the statement or take action that caused him/her to cor attention? ne to Does the situation or circumstance that led to these statements or actions still exist?
-Does the student have a major grievance or grudge?
-Against whom?
-What efforts have been made to resolve the problem and what has been the result?
-Does potential attacker feel that any part of the problem is resolved or see any alternatives? s the Has the student shown inappropriate interest in any of the following?
-School attacks or attackers; weapons (including recent acquisition of any relevant weapon) incidents of mass violence (terrorism, workplace violence, mass murders).
-Ask about Columbine, Santana, etc.); What if anything has the student communicated to someone else (targets, friends, Have friends been alerted or "warned away"?
-Has the student engaged in attack-related behaviors?
-These behaviors might include: Developing an attack or plan What motivated the student to make the statement or take action that caused him/her to condition?
+1) What are the student's motives and goals?
+What motivated the student to make the statement or take action that caused him/her to come to attention?
 Does the situation or circumstance that led to these statements or actions still exist?
 Does the student have a major grievance or grudge?
 Against whom?
 What efforts have been made to resolve the problem and what has been the result?
-Does potential attacker feel that any part of the problem is resolved or see any alternatives?
-Has the student shown inappropriate interest in any of the following?
-School attacks or attackers; weapons (including recent acquisition of any relevant weapon) incidents of mass violence (terrorism, workplace violence, mass murders).
-Ask about Columbine, Santana, etc. Have there been any communications suggesting ideas or intent to attack?
-What if anything has the student communicated to someone else (targets, friends, or students, teachers, family, others) or written in a diary, journal, or website concerning his ideas and/or intentions?
+Does the potential attacker feel that any part of the problem is resolved or see any alternatives?
+2) Has the student shown inappropriate interest in any of the following?
+School attacks or attackers; weapons (including recent acquisition of any relevant weapon); incidents of mass violence (terrorism, workplace violence, mass murders).
+Ask about Columbine, Santana, etc. 3) What if anything has the student communicated to someone else (targets, friends, other students, teachers, family, others) or written in a diary, journal, or website concerning his/her ideas and/or intentions?
 Have friends been alerted or "warned away"?
-Has the student engaged in attack-related behaviors?
-These behaviors might include:
+4) Has the student engaged in attack-related behaviors?
+These behaviors might include: Developing an attack or plan

-Making efforts to acquire or practice with weapons Casing or checking out, possible sites and areas for an attack Rehearsing attacks or ambushes 5) Is the student's conversation and "story" consistent with his or her actions?
-Does information from collateral interviews and form the student's own behavior confirmed dispute what the student says is going on? m or 6) Does the student have the capacity to carry out an act of targeted violence?
+Making efforts to acquire or practice with weapons Casing or checking out, possible sites and areas for an attack Rehearsing attacks or ambushes 5) Is the student's conversation and "story" consistent with his or her actions? • Does information from collateral interviews and form the student's own behavior confirm dispute what the student says is going on? or 6) Does the student have the capacity to carry out an act of targeted violence?
 How organized is the student's thinking and behavior?
 Does the student have the means; e.g., access to a weapon, to carry out an attack?
-7) 7) Is the student experiencing hopelessness, desperation and/or despair?
-Is there information to suggest that the student is experiencing desperation and/or despair? ?
+7) Is the student experiencing hopelessness, desperation and/or despair?
+Is there information to suggest that the student is experiencing desperation and/or despair?
 Has the student experienced a recent failure, loss and/or loss of status?

 Is the student known to be having difficulty coping with a stressful event?
 Is the student now, or has the student ever been, suicidal or "accident-prone"?
-Has the student engaged in behavior that suggests that he or she has considered endin life? g their 8) Does the student have a trusting relationship with at least one responsible adult?
-Does the student have at least one relationship with an adult where the student feels that she can confide in the adult and believes that the adult will listen without judging or jump conclusions?
-(Students with trusting relationships with adults may be directed away violence and despair and toward hope.) ping to Is the student emotionally connected to - or disconnected from -other students?
-Has the student previously come to someone's attention or raised concern in a was suggested he or she needs intervention or supportive services? ny that 9) Are other people concerned about the student's potential for violence?
-Are those who know the student concerned that he or she might take action base violent ideas or plans? ed on Are those who know the student concerned about a specific target?
+Has the student engaged in behavior that suggests that he or she has considered ending life? their 0) Done the attribute have a twisting veletionalism with at least one very position adult?
+8) Does the student have a trusting relationship with at least one responsible adult?
+Does the student have at least one relationship with an adult where the student feels that he she can confide in the adult and believes that the adult will listen without judging or jumping conclusions?
+(Students with trusting relationships with adults may be directed away violence and despair and toward hope.) ig to Is the student emotionally connected to - or disconnected from -other students?
+Has the student previously come to someone's attention or raised concern in a way that suggested he or she needs intervention or supportive services? шас 9) Are other people concerned about the student's potential for violence?
+Are those who know the student concerned that he or she might take action based violent ideas or plans? on Are those who know the student concerned about a specific target?